openzipkin-attic/docker-zipkin/README.md

 * `STORAGE_PORT_3306_TCP_ADDR` -- A MySQL node listening on port 3306.
 This
   environment variable is typically set by linking a container running `zipkin-mysql` as "storage" when you start the container.
+* `STORAGE_PORT_9300_TCP_ADDR` -- An Elasticsearch node listening on port 9300.
+This
+  environment variable is typically set by linking a container running `zipkin-elasticsearch` as "storage" when you start the container.
 * `KAFKA_PORT_2181_TCP_ADDR` -- A zookeeper node listening on port 2181.
 This
   environment variable is typically set by linking a container running `zipkin-kafka` as "kafka" when you start the container.